 Belsize Village, London, UK: On June 27, 2019, Penrose Care was delighted to host its seventh international research delegation.
 The research delegation was from the Department of Empowerment of Persons with Disabilities (DEP) under the Ministry of Social Development and Human Security, Government of Thailand.
 The purpose of the research visit was to learn best practice with respect to social care for persons with disabilities.

-Following the announcement by the Cabinet Office, Penrose Care co-founder and managing director Robert Stephenson-Padron said:
+Following the visit, Penrose Care managing director Robert Stephenson-Padron made this statement:

 0207 435 2644

 Penrose Care is an ethical provider of home care services in London, United Kingdom to adults with disabilities such as acquired brain injury and elderly persons including those with dementia.
 The company operates upon a fundamental belief that to promote a caring workforce, the organisation itself must be caring.
 As the pioneer of ethics in home care in the UK, Penrose Care in 2012 became one of the first four providers in the United Kingdom to become an Accredited Living Wage Employer and in 2013 the first independent sector provider to be compliant with Citizens UK’s landmark Social Care Charter.
 Penrose Care was named the Living Wage Champion for the London region in 2016 and for Industry Leadership in 2018 by the Living Wage Foundation.
 Penrose Care’s ethical social care framework has garnered international acclaim, resulting in Penrose Care receiving research delegations from Canada, China, Japan, and South Korea.
 Penrose Care is rated Outstanding by the Care Quality Commission, the highest rating given by England’s health and social care regulator.